nanomarkup/nanomarkup.github.com/README.md

 - Sections within a List are preceded by a double dot ".." and indented with an additional tab

 ## Values
-Values define the data associated with a key and come in two forms:
-- A **single-line value** is data representation placed within the current line
-- A **multi-line value** is extended data spans multiple lines, with additional lines indented by one tab
+Values define the data associated with a key and come in two forms.
+A **single-line value** is data representation placed within the current line.
+A **multi-line value** is extended data spans multiple lines, with additional lines indented by one tab.
 ```
 name Ariana
 age 12